Nicolette KochPartner | Attorney

 Nicolette Koch is a partner in the Commercial, Property and Litigation department of Adams & Adams.
-She has 13 years experience acting on behalf of clients in personal injury claims, inclusive of third party claims against the Road Accident Fund, medical negligence, assault, actions of animals, pothole cases, civil actions against the state and professional negligence actions against legal professionals, doctors and hospitals.
+She has been acting on behalf of clients in personal injury claims, inclusive of third party claims against the Road Accident Fund, medical negligence, assault, actions of animals, pothole cases, civil actions against the state and professional negligence actions against legal professionals, doctors and hospitals, since 2002.

-As a leader in the field of personal injury law, Nicolette presented seminars to attorneys, on behalf of the LSSA, across South Africa, on changes in RAF legislation and the introduction of the Road Accident Fund Amendment Act which became effective in August 2008.
+As a leader in the field of personal injury law, Nicolette presented seminars to attorneys, on behalf of the Law Society of South Africa, in all major cities, on changes in RAF legislation and the introduction of the Road Accident Fund Amendment Act which became effective in August 2008.
 She has furthermore been interviewed on radio stations such as SAFM and a community radio station, Radio Today.

 She was part of the legal team which acted on behalf of the Law Society of South Africa in the constitutional challenge to declare the RAF Amendment Act unconstitutional.